simon-ritchie/apysc/docs_src/source/animation_interfaces_abstract.md

 def on_cx_animation_complete_1(e: ap.AnimationEvent[ap.Circle], options: dict) -> None:
     """
-    The handler that the center-x animation calls when its end.
+    The handler that the center x animation calls when its end.

     Parameters
     ----------